 Just Because You Can Doesn’t Mean You Should.

-Due to their sensitive nature, artists are susceptible to outside influences where good intentions create poor results.
+Due to their sensitivity, artists are susceptible to outside influences where good intentions create poor results.
 It’s normal to surrender to encouragement to turn your artistic skills into a business.
-You listen, and before you know it, you’re chasing rabbits down all manner of art marketing opportunities.
+You listen, and before you know it, you’re chasing rabbits down all art marketing opportunities.

-Before you begin to implement strategies to get your artwork into galleries or other complex marketing efforts, it is critical to be clear on your expectations from your art business.
-Likewise, it would help if you had the belief, you have the resources and ambition to reach your goals.
+Before you begin implementing strategies to get your artwork into galleries or other complex marketing efforts, it is critical to be clear on your expectations from your art business.
+Likewise, it would help if you believed you had the resources and ambition to reach your goals.

 Gallery Representation Is Not the Be All to End All.

-At best, getting your artwork into galleries is most often only a partial answer to your overall plans for marketing and selling your work.
-Pitching your work to galleries must fit into a larger plan for marketing your art into how you live your artist’s life.
+At best, getting your artwork into galleries is often only a partial answer to your overall marketing and selling plans.
+Pitching your work to galleries must fit into a larger plan for marketing your art and how you live your artist’s life.

 While unleashing your creativity to make art is delightful, having clarity on what you want to happen with your art when it is complete is more gratifying because it guides your decisions on using your artist’s skills.